WinnieChun1234/ENGG1340Project/README.md

     *   Import/Export function will be implemented.
 User can export the game status (including the action stacks) into a file.
 User can export the game status into a file and end the program.
 Next time, user can start the program and import the file to continue the game.

 5. Program codes in multiple files
-    *   There will be several files in this project, changes may be made if necessary.
+    *   There will be several files in this project.
+Changes may be made if necessary.
 	    *   cell.cpp / cell.h - contain the struct definition of the struct “cell” and functions to manipulate the cell
 	    *   action.cpp / action.h – contain the struct definition of the struct “action” and handle undo / redo action.
 	    *   export.cpp / export.h – contain the code for import / export the game status